raj-2328/Devloper_platform/README.md

 ###

 - Better Logging
-- Fetch Popular Github repos
+- Fetch Data from Api

 ### Technologies Used